Registering as self-employed in Germany: Freelancer or tradesperson (Freiberufler vs Gewerbetreibender)?

 This distinction is important both for your registration and also later for tax purposes.
 It also plays a role in other areas of the law.

-To be clear: You cannot choose whether you are a freelancer or a tradesperson.
+To be clear: You cannot choose whether you are a freelancer or a Gewerbetreibender (tradesperson).
 You just need to know which type of self-employment your profession falls into, so you can get off to a sound start.

-So how do you know whether you are a freelancer or a tradesperson?
+So how do you know whether you are a freelancer or a Gewerbetreibender?
 We have compiled the most important distinctions for you in this article ⬇️

 Freelance work at a glance